Parachartergus colobopterus: Description and identification

 Like other Neotropical wasps, workers are not morphologically different from queens.
 This means that workers and queens cannot be identified visually, but can be identified by the presence of mature eggs in their ovaries, as seen after dissection.
 Males are similar in appearance to females, but can be identified by their testes.

 Colonies of P. colobopterus can be found on tree trunks and large branches.
 These nests grow vertically, so that the youngest combs are at the bottom of the nest.
 The envelope of the nest is not attached to the combs; instead, it is attached directly to the substrate.

 Distribution and habitat

-P. colobopterus is a Neotropical wasp, with a range stretching through Central and South America.
+Parachartergus colobopterus is a Neotropical wasp, with a range stretching through Central and South America.
 This wasp build nests on tree trunks or branches that are in or near forested areas.